American Hockey League

-The American Hockey League (AHL) is a professional ice hockey league based in the United States and Canada that serves as the primary developmental league for the National Hockey League (NHL).
-Since the 2010–11 season, every team in the league has an affiliation agreement with one NHL team.
-When NHL teams do not have an AHL affiliate, players are assigned to AHL teams affiliated with other NHL teams.
-Twenty-six AHL teams are located in the United States and the remaining six are in Canada.
+The American Hockey League (AHL) is a professional ice hockey league in North America that serves as the primary developmental league of the National Hockey League (NHL).
+The league comprises 32 teams, with 26 in the United States and 6 in Canada.

+As of the 2024–25 AHL season, all 32 NHL teams held affiliations with an AHL team.
+Historically, when an NHL team does not have an AHL affiliate, its players are assigned to AHL teams affiliated with other NHL franchises.
 The league offices are located in Springfield, Massachusetts, and its current president is Scott Howson.

-In general, a player must be at least 18 years of age to play in the AHL or not currently be beholden to a junior ice hockey team.
-The league limits the number of experienced professional players on a team's active roster during any given game; only five skaters can have accumulated four full seasons of play or more at the professional level (goaltenders are exempt from this rule and can stay in the AHL indefinitely without being subject to this cap).
-The AHL allows for practice squad contracts.
+A player must be at least 18 years old and not belong to a junior ice hockey team to be eligible.
+The league limits the number of experienced professional players in a team's lineup during any given game; a team may dress a maximum of six skaters who are both 25 years old (or older) by July 1 of the current season and have accumulated more than 260 regular season games played across the National Hockey League, American Hockey League, Kontinental Hockey League, or the six founding leagues of the Champions Hockey League.
+Goaltenders are exempt from this rule, and games played in the European Elite Leagues before and during a player's final U-20 year will not count towards the Veteran Rule qualifications.

-The annual playoff champion is awarded the Calder Cup, named for Frank Calder, the first President (1917–1943) of the NHL.
-The defending champions are the Chicago Wolves in 2022, who are the first team to win the Calder Cup since the Charlotte Checkers in 2019.
+The annual playoff champion is awarded the Calder Cup, named for Frank Calder, the first president (1917–1943) of the NHL.
+The defending champions following the 2024–25 season are the Abbotsford Canucks, winning their first Calder Cup in franchise history.

 History

 Predecessor leagues

 The AHL traces its origins directly to two predecessor professional leagues: the Canadian-American Hockey League (the "Can-Am" League), founded in 1926, and the first International Hockey League, established in 1929.
-Although the Can-Am League never operated with more than six teams, the departure of the Boston Bruin Cubs after the 1935–36 season reduced it down to just four member clubs – the Springfield Indians, Philadelphia Ramblers, Providence Reds, and New Haven Eagles – for the first time in its history.
-At the same time, the then-rival IHL lost half of its eight members after the 1935–36 season, also leaving it with just four member teams: the Buffalo Bisons, Syracuse Stars, Pittsburgh Hornets, and Cleveland Falcons.
+Although the Can-Am League never operated with more than six teams, the departure of the Boston Bruin Cubs after the 1935–36 season reduced it down to just four member clubs: the Springfield Indians, Philadelphia Ramblers, Providence Reds, and New Haven Eagles for the first time in its history.
+At the same time, the then-rival IHL lost half of its eight members after the 1935–36 season, leaving it with just four member teams: the Buffalo Bisons, Syracuse Stars, Pittsburgh Hornets, and Cleveland Falcons.